MicrosoftDocs/ai-builder/ai-builder-docs/text-classification-model-use-tags.md

 ---
 title: Use generated tags -  AI Builder | Microsoft Docs
-description: Provides information about how to use text classification model generated tags, and some troubleshooting information
+description: Provides information about how to use text classification model–generated tags, and some troubleshooting information
 author: Dean-Haas
 manager: kvivek
 ms.service: powerapps